Treeki/VulpIRC/README.md

 A hybrid IRC client/bouncer designed for mobile platforms.

-VulpIRC currently includes a back-end bouncer/server which runs on POSIX systems (Windows support coming soon), a client for Android, and a prototype desktop client written using PyQt (for testing purposes).
+VulpIRC currently includes a back-end bouncer/server which runs on POSIX and Windows systems, a client for Android, and a prototype desktop client written using PyQt (for testing purposes).

 (Possible future plans include a polished desktop client, an iOS client, a